 - Visualization is used in various types of analytic meditation, such as visualizing more constructive ways to respond to conflict and stress, chakra meditation, and even healing meditations that have been proven to scientifically boost the immune system, even aiding in the treatment of cancer.

 - Body scans are often a way to begin a mindfulness meditation, stabilizing meditation, or other forms of meditation.
 They are a way to come to the present moment and a sense of inner peace through connecting the mind to the body.

 - Walking meditation is a meditation practice where one cultivates mindfulness meditation while walking, trying to remain in the present moment and attend to one’s senses and body sensations as you move through the world.

 Meditation can sometimes be combined with beautiful relaxing music.
-But, in general, as you become more acquainted with meditation, you meditate in quiet without any music or external sounds.
+But, in general, as you become more acquainted with meditation, you meditate in quiet without any meditation music or external sounds.

 How to meditate

 In general, meditation involves calming both the body and mind, quieting the senses, and going inward to get in touch with who I am beneath the stress and anxiety and thoughts and worries and plans and stimulation of daily life.
 Meditation sessions can be as short as you like, but generally involve several elements and stages:

 - Posture.
 The posture of your body strongly affects your ability to meditate.
 There are several postures to support meditation, but the key element is sitting with a straight spine.
 You can do this cross-legged with your seat elevated on the floor, or in a chair with feet flat on the floor.
 Usually, you place your hands on your knees or palm-up with thumbs touching.
 You half-close your eyes.
 And you slightly open your mouth.